spangen87/rikards-hangman/README.md

 ### Solved
 - Prints that had to be on more rows than one got distorted in the terminal.
 Solved it by removing indentation on prints that were more than one row.
 - If you were in the menu and made an incorrect input the game started.
 I solved it by placing it in a while loop that checked that a valid input was given beforde moving on.
+- You could enter numbers or spaces as name.
+Solved it by adding a loop that checks that only letters are in the name before moving on.

 [Back to top](#contents)
 ### Left to Solve